Moussa Soumano: Career

 A youth product of Red Star, Souomano moved to Ajaccio in 2021 where he started for their reserves.
-He made his professional debut with Ajaccio as a starter in a 2–1 Coupe de France win over Jura Sud Foot on 8 January 2023.
+He made his professional debut with Ajaccio as a starter in a 2–1 Coupe de France win over Jura Sud on 8 January 2023.
 He scored his first Ligue 1 goal with Ajaccio in a 2–1 win over Angers on 1 February 2023.

+On 7 July 2025, Soumano signed a four-year contract with NAC Breda in the Dutch top-tier Eredivisie.

 Personal life

-Born in France, Soumano is of Malian descent.
+Born in France, Soumano's father is Malian and his mother is Ivorian.